pivotal-cf/docs-datastax/configuration.html.md

 * Admin password

 The admin credentials would be used for managing users in order to bind and unbind CF applications.

+Optionally, a role that would be assigned to the bound application credentials can also be specified.
+If unset, the credentials would not get any role assigned.

 ![Image of OpsManager Cassandra Cluster Configuration](cluster-settings.png)